Khushisgh01/rakshak-backend/README.md

 - Install dependencies
 - Load the model
-- Start a Flask server on a local port
+- Start a server on a local port
 - Use ngrok to expose that server to a public HTTPS URL

 At the end of execution, each notebook will print a public URL in the format: